What is HIDDEN Rookwood Sculptures?

 - In the book The Sleeping City: the story of Rookwood Necropolis, 1989, ed David A. Weston

-- On a historical tour with Friends of Rookwood.
-More information at:
+- On a historical tour with Friends of Rookwood

 Can I discuss my proposal idea before submitting my application?

-Yes, artists are welcome to contact the curator, Kath Fries, firstname.lastname@example.org to discuss their proposal ideas before submitting their application.
+Yes, applicants are welcome to contact the curator, Kath Fries, via email firstname.lastname@example.org to discuss their idea before submitting their proposal.